junkdeck/obey/README.md

 # obey
-#### (it's simon says)
-- a game of rote memorization -

 uses JavaScript and jQuery Slim.

 There's sound, but I've turned the volume down a fair bit.
 It's just for flair, so if you don't have sound enabled you aren't missing out on anything super vital.

 ## instructions: